Why Is My Car Insurance So High? 10 Reasons (+ How to Save)

 Classic cars tend to be an exception to this rule — they’re valuable but require specialized classic car coverage insurance that usually costs less.

 New cars are generally more expensive to insure than older vehicles due to their high replacement or repair costs.
-Vehicles with up-to-date safety features that have done well on the Insurance Institute for Highway Safety might have lower insurance premiums (and will keep you safer), but it’s also possible that the safety features cost a lot to repair and replace, leading to higher premiums.
+Vehicles with up-to-date safety features that have done well on the Insurance Institute for Highway Safety’s safety ratings may have lower insurance premiums, but it’s also possible that the safety features cost a lot to repair and replace, leading to higher premiums.

 #6 You drive a lot

-The more you drive, the higher your risk — and the more you can expect to pay for your insurance coverage.
+The more you drive, the higher your risk — and the more you can expect to pay for coverage.

 Every minute you spend on the road increases your chance of being involved in an accident or claimable incident, so your mileage plays a role in the price of your premium.